Get insider access

 Yes

 The Jabra Sound+ app is great.
-It lets you adjust the sound using the 5-band graphic EQ and presets and toggle through ANC and 'Hear-Through' modes, the latter of which uses the mics to feed some external noise into your audio.
+It lets you adjust the sound using the five-band graphic EQ and presets and toggle through ANC and 'Hear-Through' modes, the latter of which uses the mics to feed some external noise into your audio.
 You can also access the Dolby Spatial Sound settings, remap the controls, or even playback soothing ambient audio soundscapes to lull you to sleep.
 You can look at how the app works here.
+On the other hand, if you want even more hands-on control, the nine-band EQ and adjustable ANC strength of the Samsung Galaxy Buds3 Pro Truly Wireless are appealing as an alternative for Android owners.

 Connectivity